chjj/blessed/README.md

   by default, however, it could be a `net.Socket` if you want to make a program that runs over telnet or something of that nature.
 - __term__ - `TERM` name used for terminfo parsing.
 The `$TERM` env variable is used by default.
-This option is unlikely to ever be needed.
 - __title__ - Set the terminal window title if possible.
-Corresponds to the `title` property mentioned below.

 ##### Properties: